madama/aws-demo/s3/README.md

 With the "List versions" option enabled analyze how versioning works

 ## Clean environment
-Delete files and CloudFormation stack
+Delete files from S3 Bucket and delete the CloudFormation stack